n1nj4z33/jira_api/README.md

 # jira_api

-## A python wrapper for the JIRA 6.x REST API
+## A python wrapper for the Jira 6.x REST API

 For more information see https://www.atlassian.com/software/jira